gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 ### getOtherSellerApplicationById
-Get other seller's sales channel by ID
+Get other seller application by ID.